ryankueter/CheckValidators/README.md

 ###
 ## Built-in Validations

 Check validators also include a large number of built-in validation rules.
 Each of these rules has their own predefined errors that will provide the parameters you are supplying in the error messages.
+Alternatively, you can provide your own custom error.

 ### General